-Luke wrote very favorably of women and even of marriage, and those were not popular attitudes in the early days of Christianity.
+[Introduction to the Gospels:] Luke wrote very favorably about women and even of marriage, and those were not popular ideas in the early days of Christianity.
 There were many early Christians who favored the ascetic ideas that later led to the development of monasteries and nunneries.
-The polytheistic, pagan Greeks believed that the soul of a person was immortal and dwelt only temporarily in the human body here on this earth.
+The polytheistic, pagan Greeks believed that the soul of a person was immortal and dwelt only temporarily in the human body on this earth.
 Because of the influence of the Stoics and others, they developed the idea that denying the body was a noble thing to do.
 Later, putting these ideas together, they generally believed that anything that was good for the soul was probably bad for the body and vice versa.
 Thus, it was believed that “real Christians” would deny themselves any “bodily pleasure” that might distract them from their focus on the kingdom of God.
-This is where the idea of celibacy came from.
+This is where the idea of celibacy was born.

-As a result of Luke’s favorable attitude toward women and marriage, several groups of early Christians did not want to accept his Gospel as an authentic part of the New Testament.
-Instead, they substituted five apocryphal “gospels” (the five Ebionite Gospels found in the New Testament Apocrypha which few people today have even heard of) that agreed more with their own theology.
+[Introduction to the Gospels:] As a result of Luke’s favorable attitude toward women and marriage, several groups of early Christians did not want to accept his Gospel as an authentic part of the New Testament.
+Instead, they substituted five apocryphal “gospels” (the five Ebionite gospels found in the New Testament Apocrypha which few people today have even heard of) that agreed more with their own theology.
 These other “gospels” speak of the apostles traveling around the Mediterranean area separating husbands and wives and encouraging young people to dedicate themselves to God instead of marrying.
 They also speak of the apostles performing some fantastic miracles such as actually making a camel go through the eye of a needle (Acts of Peter and Andrew vv.
 13-22, The Apocryphal New Testament, translated by M. R. James, pp. 458,459) in order to convince some people to become Christians and to give their money to the church!

-No doubt, Luke was aware of many oral stories about the life of Jesus, and he set about to determine exactly which of those stories were true.
-Because Luke probably spoke to many of the less prominent individuals involved in the life of Jesus in one way or another, he mentioned many more names of those people—particularly the women—than did the other Gospel writers.
-These are probably just some of the reasons that conservative early Christians were reluctant to accept Luke as part of Scripture.
+[Introduction to the Gospels:] These are probably just some of the reasons that conservative early Christians were reluctant to accept Luke as a part of Scripture.